manygrams/intro_to_RoR_workshop/askify.md

 At this point, we should clean up our application.
 We don't want people to be able to change or delete events once they are created, so we'll remove the edit, update, and destroy actions on the EventsController and disable the routes.

-To remove the actions from the EventsController, you simply delete the functions.
+To remove the actions from the EventsController, you simply delete the methods.
 Remove the following code from `app/controllers/events_controller.rb`:
 ```ruby
 # GET /events/1/edit
 def edit